distrochooser/distrochooser/CONTRIBUTING.md

 # Translations

-> This aspect is currently being overhauled

-You can provide translations within the app.
+A translation guide can be found in the file TRANSLATE.md

 Thank you for your support 😁